 American hard maple, growing naturally in the hardwood forests of North America, is world-renowned for its delicate colour, hardness, fine grain and finishing quality.
 The species makes up 6.6% of the total U.S. hardwood growing stock.

 It is a cold climate species, although trees can grow throughout the USA in mixed hardwood forests, but favour the more northern states.
 The species is quite different from other maples throughout the world.
 The trees often grow in dense stands on many types of soil and are also farmed for their famous maple syrup.
 Harvesting the trees is seasonal (autumn and winter).Learn more about this material

 03. American Soft Maple

-Soft maple, growing naturally in the hardwood forests of North America, is one of the most prolific and sustainable species, similar to hard maple but slightly softer in impact hardness.
+Soft maple, growing naturally in the hardwood forests of North America, is one of the most prolific and sustainable species, making up 11.1% of the total U.S. hardwood growing stock.
+Soft maple is similar to hard maple, but slightly softer in impact hardness.

 American soft maples grow widely across the eastern USA in mixed hardwood forests with more red maple in the northeast and silver maple concentrated in the mid and southern states.
 The name can be misleading as soft maple is not technically very soft.
 There are a significant number of sub-species – all sold as soft maple.Learn more about this material